访问量:368744

-Circadian metabolism is an emerging field aiming to elucidate the interconnected network between circadian biology and metabolism for better understanding of temporal organization of metabolism.
+Circadian metabolism is an emerging field aiming to elucidate the interconnected network between circadian biology and metabolism for better understanding of spatiotemporal organization of metabolism and to translate into improved fitness and health.

 Time of eating is crucial to maintain the homeostasis of the body, in part through resetting the daily rhythms of organ physiology.
-It is generally thought that circadian-aligned night-time restricted feeding (NRF) synchronizes the circadian physiology with the center of biological rhythms in the brain (hypothalamus), whereas circadian-misaligned daytime-restricted feeding (DRF) disrupts the harmony within the body and increases the risks to obesity- and age-associated detriment to health, such as diabetes and cardiovascular disease.
-Recently, Xin et al. have reported that short-term DRF is beneficial to exercise performance in rodent models, the mechanistic target of which – Perilipin-5 – is regulated by exercise training in human muscle tissues.
+It is generally thought that circadian-aligned night-restricted feeding (NRF, akin to 8-16 intermittent fasting) synchronizes the circadian physiology with the center of biological rhythms in the brain (hypothalamus), whereas circadian-misaligned day-restricted feeding (DRF, akin to Ramadan-style fasting) disrupts the harmony within the body and increases the risks to obesity- and age-associated non-communicable diseases, such as obesity, diabetes, and cardiovascular disease.
+Recently, Xin et al. and Chen et al. have reported that short-term DRF increases physical performance in rodent models by modulating the fat-muscle crosstalk via clock-modulated checkpoints.

-CircaMetDB (Circadian Metabolism Multi-omics Profiles Data-Base) is humbly presented to you by the Center for Circadian Metabolism and Cardiovascular Disease (CircaMet-CVD) located in Department of Cardiovascular Medicine, Southwest Hospital, Chongqing, China.
+CircaMetDB (Circadian Metabolism Multi-omics Profiles DataBase) is generated and timely updated by the Department of Cardiovascular Medicine, Center for Circadian Metabolism and Cardiovascular Disease, Southwest Hospital, Chongqing, China.

-1. CircaMetDB provides a database to inquire whether your gene(s) of interest is expressed in a circadian manner and reset by feed-fast cycle in mouse tissues, such as liver, heart, visceral adipose tissue (VAT), kidney, skeletal muscle, and anterior hypothalamus.
+1. CircaMetDB provides a database to inquire whether your gene(s) of interest is expressed in a circadian manner and reset by feed-fast cycle in mouse tissues, such as the heart, liver, kidneys, gonadal visceral adipose tissue (GWAT), skeletal muscle, and anterior hypothalamus.
 (See “Search - mRNA” page)

-2. Or to inquire whether a liver protein with/without any of its post-translational modification is circadian and entrained by time-restricted feeding.
+2. Or to inquire whether a liver protein with/without any of its post-translational modification is rhythmic during different feeding rhythms.
 (See “Search - Proteome” page)

 3. To inquire whether your favorite non-coding RNA, polar metabolite or lipid is circadian and entrained by time-restricted feeding.
 (See “Browse” page)